 Bird of The Year is one example of Kiwi’s working together to protect our birds for future generations.
-But isn’t the only thing we are doing to make New Zealand predator free by 2050.
+But it isn’t the only thing we’re doing to make New Zealand predator free by 2050.
 We are also innovating, here are two of our favourite innovations.
-The Sqwark Squad is a tech start-up that has engaged over 45,000 Kiwi kids in conservation,
+The Squawk Squad is a tech start-up that has engaged over 45,000 Kiwi kids in conservation,

 Looking for somewhere that puts birdlife in the spotlight?
 We know a place.